melee-matchups/melee-matchups.github.io/matchup-notes/marth.md

 You can dash back to whiff punish Marth's moves due to his end lag on his moves, however this looses to him poking with D-Tilt.

 Being bellow Marth is also strong as he has a hard time trying to get down.
-We abuse this in punish situations by being able to rack up high damage offa n U-Throw, even if none of it is true.
+We abuse this in punish situations by being able to rack up high damage off a n U-Throw, even if none of it is true.

 ## Gameplan
 D-Tilt controls the ground in this MU, along with his long dash, this makes the ground a very strong place for both of us.